nylen/easy-tree/README.md

 Insert `child` after the node given by `path`.

-`path` must contain at least 1 element.
+`path` cannot be omitted and must contain at least 1 element.

 Returns the new number of children of the modified node.